Balonne

 Employment conditions in Balonne remain below the national average according to AreaSearch analysis

-However, health care & social assistance is under-represented, at 11.9% compared to Rest of Qld's 16.1%.
+However, health care & social assistance is under-represented at 11.9% compared to Rest of Qld's 16.1%.
 Some residents commute elsewhere for work based on Census data.
-Over the year to September 2025, employment increased by 3.1%, while labour force grew by 6.7%, raising the unemployment rate by 3.3 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
-State-level data to 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 suggest that while overall employment is expected to grow by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between sectors.
-Applying these projections to Balonne's employment mix indicates local employment could increase by 5.0% over five years and 11.3% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for local population projections.
+Between September 2024 and September 2025, employment levels increased by 3.1%, labour force grew by 6.7%, leading to a rise in unemployment rate by 3.3 percentage points.
+In comparison, Rest of Qld saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, valid for five and ten-year periods starting May-25, indicate national employment growth rates of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Balonne's employment mix suggests local employment should increase by 5.0% over five years and 11.3% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment